Skip to main content

 4.1 Python Host API

-Actors interact with timers via two host calls exposed to the PVM:
+Actors interact with timers via four host calls exposed to the PVM:

 timer_id = pvm_host.schedule_timer(height: int, payload: bytes) -> bytes